backand/course-manager-complete/README.md

     $ npm -g install gulp bower

-After that, install angular-kickstart downloading the [master release](https://github.com/backand/angular-kickstart/archive/master.zip) (or clone the master branch if you want to run the development version).
+After that, let's clone the angular-kickstart as the skeleton to the project:

     $ git clone https://github.com/backand/course-manager-complete.git
     $ cd course-manager-complete